Windows search not working is a common error

 - Method 8.
 Run CTFMON process

-Windows 10 search not working is a frequent problem among computer users.
+More and more users report about Windows search not working lately.
 The search in Start Menu is something that all Windows 7/8/10 users employ in daily tasks using the computer.
 A sudden disappearance of this useful tool can be a disaster.
 You can no longer find programs, files, or even worse, control panel to launch a troubleshooter.
 However, the issue can be fixed quite quickly, and there is no need to use expensive programs for that.

 If Windows Start Menu Search returns no results and remains blank as you type in the search bar, then it is time to take actions immediately.
 Although in some cases restarting the computer might fix the problem, the issue can be more rooted in the system.
 In fact, search problems are as common as Windows sound problems, so there is no need to worry.